 CC.7.10.2 From DD/MM/YY (this is one year after implementation) each BM Participant including a Virtual Lead Party with a continuously staffed Control Point as provided for in CC.7.9 (excluding those BM Participants covered by the requirements of CC.7.10.1), shall:-

-Ensure they have the appropriate Critical Tools and Facilities (as defined in clause (c) of the Grid Code Glossary and Definitions) for a minimum period of 72 hours (or such longer period as agreed between the BM Participant including a Virtual Lead Party and The Company) following a Total Shutdown or Partial Shutdown.
+Ensure they have the appropriate Critical Tools and Facilities (as defined in clause (c) of the definition of Critical Tools and Facilities in the Grid Code Glossary and Definitions) for a minimum period of 72 hours (or such longer period as agreed between the BM Participant including a Virtual Lead Party and The Company) following a Total Shutdown or Partial Shutdown.

 Ensure as far as reasonably practical that they have adequate control equipment redundancy in place at their Control Point so that in the event of a failure of one or more components of their Critical Tools and Facilities its function is unimpaired.